turnalfred/traefik-forwardauth-gateway-dotnet/README.md

 ### 2. Providers

-- A list of IDP providers to use for signin
+- A list of Identity providers to use for signin

 | Key                        | Description                                                                       | Type   |
 | -------------------------- | --------------------------------------------------------------------------------- | ------ |